-1.3.7.5Local Registration Authorities (LRAs)
+1.3.7.3Local Registration Authorities (LRAs)

 ORC RAs may delegate the identity proofing tasks to LRAs.
-LRAs can be ORC employees on location at a subscriber's organization or employees of a subscriber's organization.
-LRAs perform duties identical to RAs, but have their identity validated by RAs instead of a CAA or IA.
-Upon performing their duties, LRAs provide verification to RAs via mail (for non-FPCPF certificates only) or signed email (using a medium hardware assurance certificate).
+LRAs can be ORC employees on location at a Subscriber's organization or employees of a Subscriber's organization.
+Upon performing their duties, LRAs provide verification to RAs via signed email (using a medium hardware assurance certificate).
 If an RA delegates duties to one or more LRAs, the RA informs the CAAs.
-LRAs may not designate other LRAs.
-RA certificates are not valid for performing administrative tasks on the CA or IA equipment, including issuing or revoking certificates.
+LRA certificates are not valid for performing administrative tasks on the CA or RA equipment, including issuing or revoking certificates.